Laminar and Turbulent Flow in Wavy Pipes under Strong Wall Modulations: Conclusions

 \section{Conclusions}

 This study examined turbulent flow through pipes with sinusoidally wavy walls using direct numerical simulations at moderate Reynolds numbers.
-The analysis explored how wall amplitude modifies the mean flow and drag, combining classical roughness metrics with inner-scaled velocity profiles.
-Once the wall modulation becomes strong enough to sustain turbulence, the flow reaches the fully rough regime.
-The roughness effect generated by the coherent wall shape is more intense than that of the sand-grain or random roughness studied by \citet{nikuradse1933} and \citet{demaio}.
+The analysis explored how wall amplitude modifies the mean flow and drag, focusing on the friction factor and inner-scaled velocity profiles.
+Waviness impacts quantitatively the flow behaviors in all flow regimes, laminar, transitional and turbulent, as well as the boundaries between these regimes.

-In the laminar regime, the friction factor exceeds the Hagen–Poiseuille prediction by 5-40\%.
+In the laminar regime, the friction factor exceeds the Hagen-Poiseuille prediction by 5--40\%.
 This excess disappears only when an effective hydraulic diameter, extracted a posteriori from the simulated pressure loss, is used to redefine the Reynolds number and friction factor.
-The increased drag originates from a stable recirculation bubble forming in the expanding half-wave at $\Rey_b \approx 500$ for $\overline{R}/k \le 5$.
-As roughness increases, these recirculations appear at decreasing Reynolds numbers, thickening the near-wall region, displacing high-shear layers towards the core, and promoting an early, geometry-induced transition to turbulence at Reynolds numbers between 500 and 1000 typically assumed for karst conduits \citep{white2002karst}.
-That is, the transitions occur well below the threshold for smooth pipes.
+The increased drag originates from a stable recirculation bubble forming in the expanding half-wave at $Re_b \approx 500$ for $\overline{R}/k \le 5$.
+As roughness increases, these recirculations appear at decreasing Reynolds numbers, thickening the near-wall region, displacing high-shear layers towards the core, and promoting an early, geometry-induced transition to turbulence at Reynolds numbers between 500 and 1000 typically assumed for karst conduits \cite{worthington2017}.
+That is, the transitions occur well below the threshold for smooth and rough pipes.

+Between the laminar and fully rough turbulent regimes, the flow exhibits a transitional state governed by finite-amplitude effects.
+The onset of sustained turbulence is controlled by the balance between the disturbance imposed by wall waviness and the increasing susceptibility of the laminar flow to such perturbations as Reynolds number increases.
+The observed transition boundary follows an approximate power-law scaling between wall amplitude and Reynolds number ($k/R_e\sim Re^{-\gamma}$ with $\gamma$ between $5/4$ and $3/2$), consistent with a subcritical, bypass-type transition mechanism.
+This behavior highlights the role of deterministic wall geometry as an intrinsic source of finite disturbances, capable of triggering and sustaining turbulence independently of external forcing.